RNAIR625/GEE/readme.md

-# SLEP Application with Oracle Integration
+# GEE Application with Oracle Integration

 This application provides a management interface for field classes, fields, tables, and environments with Oracle database integration.